Skip to Main Content

 • Update Emergency Contacts

-A $300 housing deposit is required for all new housing applications.
+A $300 housing deposit ($1200 for family application) is required for all new housing applications.
 You may pay the housing deposit by cash, check, or credit card.
 We currently cannot accept deposits online.
 You may pay via credit card over the phone or you may send a check or money order to us via mail.
 To pay via cash, visit the Student Accounts and Bursars Office in Novatney Building on the Juneau Campus.

 Submit your immunization record, which may be available from your previous schools or colleges, local health department, your primary health care provider, military immunization record, or your parents.